Spivey-Gault-Projects/DataHAUL-Holidays/api-service/README.md

 - [ ] **Testing**

-  - **Unit tests**: Use xUnit (or NUnit) + Moq (or NSubstitute) to test your `NagerDateService` and any business logic in isolation.
+  - **Unit tests**: Use xUnit (or NUnit) + Moq (or NSubstitute) to test `NagerDateService` and any business logic in isolation.
 Mock out the HTTP client and `HolidayContext`.
-  - **Integration tests**: Leverage `WebApplicationFactory<TEntryPoint>` from `Microsoft.AspNetCore.Mvc.Testing` to spin up your API in-memory.
-Hit your controllers (e.g. `/api/holidays/…`) and assert on the HTTP responses and serialized payloads.
+  - **Integration tests**: Leverage `WebApplicationFactory<TEntryPoint>` from `Microsoft.AspNetCore.Mvc.Testing` to spin up the API in-memory.
+Hit the controllers (e.g. `/api/holidays/…`) and assert on the HTTP responses and serialized payloads.
 Use an in-memory SQLite provider (or a Dockerized test SQL) for EF migrations.

 - [ ] **Rate limiting**
-      Protect your API from abusive clients by introducing a middleware such as [AspNetCoreRateLimit](https://github.com/stefanprodan/AspNetCoreRateLimit) or the new built-in rate limiter in .NET 8:
+      Protect the API from abusive clients by introducing a middleware such as [AspNetCoreRateLimit](https://github.com/stefanprodan/AspNetCoreRateLimit) or the new built-in rate limiter in .NET 8:
   ```csharp
   // In Program.cs
   builder.Services.AddRateLimiter(opts =>